 Notes

 - Don’t overmix the batter!
-Whisk until the ingredients are just combined.
+Whisk until everything is just combined.
 Like pancakes, it’s OK if the batter has lumps.

 - To store: Cooked waffles can be stored in an airtight container in the fridge for up to 3 days.
 You can also freeze them for up to 3 months.